detlev glanert

 composer general management

-In the last seasons Detlev Glanert’s new opera “Oceane”, directed by Robert Carsen and conducted by GMD Runnicles, enjoyed a great success with the audience and press.
-At the Tanglewood Festival, Andris Nelsons and the soloist Thomas Rolfs, principal trumpet player in the Boston Symphony Orchestra, premiered the trumpet concerto.
-In recent seasons, Detlev Glanert’s works have been performed by orchestras such as the Vienna Philharmonic Orchestra, the Gewandhausorchester Leipzig, the Berliner and Müncher Philharmoniker, the Royal Concertgebouw Orchestra, the Czech Philharmonic, the Philadelphia Orchestra, the Baltimore Symphony Orchestra, the Toronto Symphony Orchestra, the Orchestra del Teatro Regio, the Orchestre National de France, the Bamberger Symphoniker, the NDR Radiophilharmonie and the WDR Symphony Orchestra as well as by the BBC Symphony Orchestra at the Proms 2019.
+In recent seasons Detlev Glanert has enjoyed great success with audiences and the press at the Deutsche Oper Ber-lin with his new opera “Oceane”, directed by Robert Carsen and conducted by GMD Donald Runnicles.
+Semyon By-chkov was on the podium of the Czech Philharmonic Orchestra for the world premiere of the “Prager Sinfonie.
+Lyr-ische Fragmente nach Franz Kafka” with follow-up concerts in Amsterdam’s Concertgebouworkest and Leipzig’s Gewandhausorchester.
+Glanert’s works have recently been performed by the Vienna Philharmonic, the Berliner and Münchner Philharmoniker, the Royal Concertgebouwrokest, the Czech Philharmonic, the Philadelphia Orchestra, the Baltimore Symphony Orchestra, the Toronto Symphony Orchestra, the Orchestra del Teatro Regio, the Orchestre National de France, the Bamberg Symphony Orchestra, the NDR Radiophilharmonie and the WDR Symphony Or-chestra Cologne.
+The BBC Symphony Orchestra dedicated a “Total Immersion Day” to him with the UK premiere of his “Requiem for Hieronymus Bosch” under Semyon Bychkov.

 Conductors of his music have included Marin Alsop, Stefan Asbury, Martyn Brabbins, Semyon Bychkov, Stéphane Denève, Iván Fischer, Oliver Knussen, Sebastian Lang-Lessing, Jun Märkl, Andrew Manze, Kent Nagano, Yannick Nézet-Séguin, David Robertson, Donald Runnicles, Markus Stenz and Christian Thielemann.